thelinmichael/smhi-node/README.md

 ## To do
 + Cache results (waiting for SMHI regarding how often the forecasts are updated)
-+ Ability to get coordinates of closest grid node given latitude and longitude
 + Return a Javascript Date instead of just a String for reference time and forecast time